Programs + Events

 A Closer Look: Industry, Artistry, and Identity

-May 7 – 5:30-7:00pm
+June 18 – 5:30-7:00pm

-Join Maine Humanities Council and Maine MILL for a conversation guided by archival materials from the Bates Mill design department that are currently on display in our Pattern & Process exhibit.
-We will examine the ways our understanding of artistry, industry, and personal identity have shifted over time in a conversation facilitated by Joe Hall, Associate Professor of History at Bates College.
-Participants will be encouraged to share their personal insight as we explore these themes and learn from each other’s perspectives.
-Free to attend – register here.
+Join us for a conversation centered around three unique objects that can be viewed as art and as tools for daily life.
+We will examine the ways our understanding of artistry, industry, and personal identity have shifted over time in a conversation facilitated by Joe Hall, Professor of History at Bates College.
+Participants will be encouraged to share their personal insights as we explore these themes and learn from each other’s perspectives.
+Register here – free and open to the public.